-This course will examine the origins and development of major U.S. public policy and social welfare programs as they apply to the elderly population with a focus on historical context contemporary issues, and diversity implications.
-Students will analyze the population's unique needs based on emerging issues and controversies.
+This course will examine the origins and development of major U.S. public policy and social welfare programs as they apply to the elderly population with a focus on historical context, contemporary issues, and diversity implications.
+Students will analyze this population's unique needs based on emerging issues and controversies.

 A multi-disciplinary and comparative approach to death and dying.
 The course focus will consist of historical and literary themes, along with cultural responses which have provided understanding, coping, and meaning for the death and dying process.